The Pros and Cons of Offshore Outsourcing

 1. Less control over your operations

-When you’re not there in person to manage timelines and address issues at the moment, small delays can turn into massive backlogs and fixable issues can balloon to multiple times their original size.
-An entire Reddit thread is dedicated to offshoring horror stories that describe missed deadlines, unreasonable supply markups, and “final” products delivered full of mistakes.
+When you’re not present in person to manage timelines and address issues, small delays can turn into massive backlogs and fixable issues can balloon to multiple times their original size.
+An entire Reddit thread is dedicated to offshoring horror stories describing missed deadlines, unreasonable supply markups, and “final” products delivered with mistakes.

-A loss of control over the part of your operations you’re outsourcing is one of the main concerns that come with offshoring.
+One of the main concerns about offshoring is losing control over the part of your operations you’re outsourcing.
 That’s why it’s hard to overstate the importance of doing your due diligence and properly vetting any overseas talent or company you plan to work with rather than just going with the lowest bidder.

 2. Logistical challenges

-Operational challenges are one thing, but even the most trustworthy offshore firms can come with logistical challenges that are an inherent part of working with a partner located halfway around the world.
+Operational challenges are one thing, but even the most trustworthy offshore firms can encounter logistical challenges that are inherent in working with a partner located halfway around the world.

 First, there’s the language and cultural barrier.
-Though many overseas workers speak English, doing business comes with certain nuances that easily can be lost in translation.
-If a complex technical issue arises, do you have a game plan for how you’ll communicate on the issue?
+Though many overseas workers speak English, doing business involves certain nuances that can easily be lost in translation.
+If a complex technical issue arises, do you have a game plan for communicating about it?

 Minimize time zone challenges by establishing clear guidelines on when key leaders will be available for communications, ideally during a window when both parties are simultaneously available so decisions can happen immediately.
-It’s also a good idea to have more than one designated point of contact on both sides.
+Having more than one designated point of contact on both sides is also a good idea.

 3. Public image concerns

-Generally speaking, Americans have a negative view of the practice of outsourcing labor overseas.
-For instance, in domestic labor opinion polls, between 76 and 95% of Americans surveyed said the offshoring of production and manufacturing work was a reason the U.S. economy was struggling and more workers weren’t being hired at home.
+Generally speaking, Americans have a negative view of outsourcing labor overseas.
+For instance, in domestic labor opinion polls, between 76 and 95% of Americans surveyed said the offshoring of production and manufacturing work was a reason the U.S. economy was struggling, and more workers weren’t being hired at home.

 Whether or not this is actually true in your company’s case, you’ll need to be prepared for potential criticism of the decision to use offshore labor in the public arena.
 Resources like this paper on the public fear of offshoring can help you better understand people’s concerns with the practice and equip you with the fact-based information you need to dispel negative feelings among customers.